junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The night soon falls on them.
 There is still no sign of Cas.

 "You want to, umm," Sam shifts in the stool next to him, "-- get a room for the night?"
-He nods toward the wooden "Room" sign below the saloon's signboard.
+He nods at the wooden "Room" sign below the saloon's signboard.

 Dean checks his watch.
 It's been ten hours.